| 1. |

 The market value of your home is the amount you could sell your home for in any

-your home include lot size, home location and market conditions, there is no
+home include lot size, home location and market conditions, there is no need to

-need to insure the market value of a home.
-The market value of your home is
+insure the market value of a home.
+The market value of your home is usually not

 contact a friendly New Jersey insurance professional with any questions